OSobky/speech-recognition-AWS/README.md

 # Project assistance

-I would like to thank XXXX & XXXX as my supervisers and support me through the project
+I would like to thank Fizan Aslam & Philipp Van Kempen as my supervisors and supporting me through the whole project

 Also I would like to thank [@atakeskinn](https://github.com/atakeskinn) for letting me reuse his work.